 Words from Past Students

-I asked my seniors about the reasons for choosing Yamagata and their daily lives such as work and student life.
+I asked my seniors about the reasons for choosing Yamagata as a place of employment and their daily lives.

 How is life in Yamagata?

-Any words to those who want to study abroad at Tohoku University of Community Service and Science?
+Any words to those who want to study or work in Japan?